toomastahves/CLFT-conference/README.md

 # News
-- [02-01-2025] The training paths of CLFT and CLFCN are all available for downloading.
-Three paths for CLFCN corresponding to rgb, lidar, and cross-fusion modalities.
-Five paths for CLFT corresponding to base-fusion, large-fusion, hybrid-rgb, hybrid-lidar, and hybrid-fusion.
-All paths trained at TalTech HPC in the environment specified below.
 - [30-09-2024] The train.py and test.py scripts are available.
 The models trained for paper's experiments are available for downloading.
 - [25-09-2024] The author finally finished his PhD thesis work and start to maintain the repo.
 The visual_run.py script is available.
 The waymo dataset used for the experiments in paper is available for downloading.
 - [16/04/2024] Please note that this repository is still under maintenance.
 Author is focusing on his PhD thesis at the moment and will clean up code and optimize README gradually.
 You can write to claude.gujunyi@gmail.com for details.